ARE REGISTRATIONS CANCELLABLE OR TRANSFERABLE TO ANOTHER INDIVIDUAL?

 WILL THERE BE ACCESS TO WI-FI?

-Yes, you will have access to free Wi-Fi on the buses and in some hotels.
-Many cafes and restaurants also offer complementary Wi-Fi.
+Yes, you will have free Wi-Fi on the buses and in some hotels.
+Many cafes and restaurants also offer complimentary Wi-Fi.
 Some hotels will have Wi-Fi available for hotel guests at customary prices.

 WILL I BE ABLE TO USE MY CELL PHONE WHILE IN ISRAEL?

-Please check with your phone service provider to determine if you will need to purchase an International plan to use your phone in country.
+Please check with your phone service provider to determine if you will need to purchase an International plan to use your phone in the country.
+What's App is a widely used communication app while in Israel and can be downloaded prior to arrival.

 WHICH CREDIT CARDS ARE ACCEPTED?